-'The aim of the Sequential Test is to steer new development to areas with the lowest probability of flooding.
-Development should not be allocated or permitted if there are reasonably available sites appropriate for the proposed development in areas with a lower probability of flooding.
-The Strategic Flood Risk Assessment will provide the basis for applying this test.
-A sequential approach should be used in areas known to be at risk from any form of flooding.'
+'The aim of the sequential test is to steer new development to areas with the lowest risk of flooding.
+Development should not be allocated or permitted if there are reasonably available sites appropriate for the proposed development in areas with a lower risk of flooding.
+The strategic flood risk assessment will provide the basis for applying this test.
+The sequential approach should be used in areas known to be at risk now or in the future from any form of flooding.'

 The application site is located within Flood Zone 3(a), and the proposed use is classed as 'less vulnerable' in accordance with the flood risk classifications contained in PPG.
 There has been some discussion as to whether the proposal should be included as 'highly vulnerable' given its petrol filling station use.
 In fact, one of the applicant's flood risk supporting documents classed it as 'highly vulnerable'.
 After further consideration and in the context of The Planning (Hazardous Substances) Regulations 2015, the applicant's consultant has confirmed the use is to be classed as 'less vulnerable'.
 The Environment Agency has also regarded the proposed use as 'less vulnerable'.
 The use is not specifically listed in the land-use classifications for flood risk, and there is some degree of ambiguity here.
 The LPA has sought Counsel advice on this aspect, which has concluded that the use is to be regarded as 'less vulnerable'.
 This approach is also consistent with how other such proposals have been considered by other Local Planning Authorities.
 In accordance with both NPPF para.
-102 and PPG, the proposed development is required to pass the sequential test, but not the Exception Test.
+158 and PPG, the proposed development is required to pass the sequential test, but not the Exception Test.